hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

    module --force purge
    # Make EESSI available as a module
    export MODULEPATH=/cvmfs/software.eessi.io/init/modules/
-   # Load the default EESSI module
+   # Load an EESSI module
-   module load EESSI
+   module load EESSI/2023.06

 These setup commands need to be executed in each session where you want to use EESSI.
-After this, you can use the ``module`` commands as described above, but now those commands will interact with EESSI instead of locally installed modules.
+Note that you can search for other EESSI versions by running ``module avail EESSI``.
+After loading the EESSI module, you can use the ``module`` commands as described above, but now those commands will interact with the EESSI software stack instead of locally installed modules.
 For example:

 .. code-block:: shell